kylevedder/kylevedder.github.io/misc/state_of_robot_learning_dec_2025.md

 # State of Robot Learning --- December 2025

-Basically all robot learning systems today (Dec 2025) are pure Behavior Cloning (BC, also called Imitation Learning) systems.
+Basically all robot learning systems today (December, 2025) are pure Behavior Cloning (BC, also called Imitation Learning) systems.
 Humans provide (near) optimal demonstrations of a task, and machine learning models try to imitate those actions.
-Formally, a policy $\pi$ is trained in a supervised fashion — given the robot's state $s$ (i.e. the camera images, robot joint angles, and maybe task description text), predict the demonstrated actions $a$ (often an action _chunk_, e.g. the next second of ~50hz).
+Formally, a policy $\pi$ is trained in a supervised fashion — given the robot's state $s$ (i.e. the camera images, robot joint angles, and maybe task description text), $\pi(s)$ predicts the demonstrated actions $a$ (often an action _chunk_, e.g. the next second of ~50hz).

 This doc aims to describe the anatomy of a modern BC stack, as well as its shortcomings and (incomplete / clunky) workarounds.
 It then aims to explain what other approaches people are considering for the future, and the issues preventing them from being the conventional approach.
+Finally, in concludes with some predictions about the future of robot learning, and navigation advice for the "picks and shovels" salesmen in the Embodied AI race.

 ## The Anatomy of a 2025 Robot Learning Stack